Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_butter_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_butter_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_butter_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_butter_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_butter_timer_ - Default: 10 - The time between each weapon drop.\
 _randomat_butter_affectall_ - Default: 0 -Whether to affect every player at once rather than just a single random player.